8th Wall raises $8 million for AR platform that works across most smartphones

 8th Wall has released highly optimized computer vision algorithms for six-degrees-of-freedom (6DoF) tracking, which allows for more accurate detection of objects in a 3D environment.
 It also handles lighting estimation, surface detection, and an applications programming interface for transparent shadows, camera overlays, and deformable surface meshes.

 These tools allow developers to use cloud services and create complex graphics effects, even if they aren’t graphics experts.
-An example is to have a virtual object instantly detect the make-up of the real world scene that serves as a background for the virtual object.
+An example is to have a virtual object instantly detect the makeup of the real-world scene that serves as a background for the virtual object.
 Then it becomes much easier to make the object fit into the scene in a realistic way.

-8th Wall was founded in 2016, and it has nine employees.
+Founded in 2016, 8th Wall currently has nine employees.
 Vab Goel, a general partner at Norwest Venture Partners, has joined the company’s board of directors.

 8th Wall has integrated its tech into existing development workflows, including platforms such as the Unity game engine.
-Developers can use the platform to target markets such as gaming, e-commerce, retail, manufacturing, construction, real estate, education and more.
+Developers can use the platform to target markets such as gaming, ecommerce, retail, manufacturing, construction, real estate, education and more.

-“We are targeting general-purpose development, in addition to gaming which has led the way,” Murphy-Chutorian said.
+“We are targeting general-purpose development, in addition to gaming, which has led the way,” Murphy-Chutorian said.
 “We think we can accelerate overall adoption of mobile AR.”

-Rivals include companies such as Vuforia and Wikitude.
-Niantic, the maker of Pokemon Go, recently announced it had acquired AR firm Escher Reality.
+Rivals include such companies as Vuforia and Wikitude.
+Niantic, the maker of Pokémon Go, recently announced that it had acquired AR firm Escher Reality.

-“As the augmented reality market continues to grow, the applications developed must be able to meet users’ needs, more quickly and efficiently than ever before,” said Jitesh Ubrani, senior research analyst at IDC, in a statement.
+“As the augmented reality market continues to grow, the applications developed must be able to meet users’ needs more quickly and efficiently than ever before,” said Jitesh Ubrani, senior research analyst at IDC, in a statement.
 “By allowing developers to build for AR across platforms, 8th Wall is facilitating a new wave of innovation and productivity that will play a key role in the development of AR technology moving forward.”